-CSA\ E106 Introduction to Computer Applications

-GRA\ E111 Introduction to Computer Graphics

-GRA\ E241 Digital Page Design

-GRA\ E261 Web Design
+- CSA\ E106 Introduction to Computer Applications - GRA\ E111 Introduction to Computer Graphics - GRA\ E241 Digital Page Design - GRA\ E261 Web Design

-Course Elective Codes

-All degree and certificate programs require various courses that must be completed to meet graduation requirements.
-Many programs include elective courses in addition to specific courses.

-The following codes are used to help you and your advisor determine which elective the course will satisfy.
-In addition to the codes indicated, all courses with course numbers at the 100 and 200 level (HSE\ E101, as example) qualify as open electives.
-You are advised to pay special attention to program footnotes when selecting your electives.

-Elective Codes:

-В .Business elective

-BS Behavioral Science elective

-C .Computer Literacy (satisfies requirement)

-CS .Computer Science Elective

-F .Fine Arts elective

-Н .Humanities elective

-M .Mathematics elective

-S .Science elective

-SS Social Science elective

-Open Elective .
-All courses numbered 100 or higher

-Terms You Need to Know
+Expectations for Student Use of Computers in Courses

+Any Housatonic Community College course may require substantial computer based learning including use of the Internet, e-text books, instructional software, Blackboard, research data bases, online assignments, etc., for the completion of class assignments, homework, research and assessments.

+Computer- based learning experiences may be used in place of or in addition to traditional lectures for some lessons.
+All students have access to computer laboratories in both Beacon Hall and Lafayette Hall.
+Computer access is also available in the college library.

+Adopted by the Housatonic Community College Academic Council, February 2014

+TERMS YOU NEED TO KNOW
-Degree programs: academic programs requiring 60 to 68 credit hours to complete and which earn the Associate in Arts or the Associate in Science degree designation.
-An Associate Degree requires a minimum of 60 credits.

-Certificate programs: short-term programs, usually 30 credits or less, intended for occupational training, upgrading, or retraining.
-Students receive a Certificate upon successfully fulfilling all requirements and applying for graduation.

-Online courses: courses offered via computer Internet connection, without regularly scheduled on-campus classes.
-For more information, contact the Director of Distance Learning, 203-332-8571.

-Hybrid courses: courses that combine traditional classroom lectures with online coursework.
-Normally 50% of course work is conducted by oncampus meetings.
-All hybrid courses meet in the classroom on the first scheduled day of class.

-Prerequisite course: a course that must be successfully completed before a student can enroll in the next course.
-Often a grade of "C" or higher is required.

-Parallel course: a course that must be taken during the same semester as another course in order to fulfill the prerequisite for that course.

-Electives: credit courses selected by the student to supplement the required courses in the program of study.
+- Degree programs: academic programs requiring 60 to 68 credit hours to complete and which earn the Associate in Arts or the Associate in Science degree designation.
+An Associate Degree requires a minimum of 60 credits. - Certificate programs: short-term programs, usually 30 credits or less, intended for occupational training, upgrading, or retraining.
+Students receive a Certificate upon successfully fulfilling all requirements and applying for graduation. - Online courses: courses offered via computer Internet connection, without regularly scheduled on-campus classes.
+For more information, contact the Director of Distance Learning, (203) 332-8571. - Hybrid courses: courses that combine traditional classroom lectures with online coursework.
+Normally 50% of course work is conducted by on-campus meetings.
+All hybrid courses meet in the classroom on the first scheduled day of class. - Prerequisite course: a course that must be successfully completed before a student can enroll in the next course.
+Often a grade of "C" or higher is required. - Parallel course: a course that must be taken during the same semester as another course in order to fulfill the prerequisite for that course. - Electives: credit courses selected by the student to supplement the required courses in the program of study.
 Students should consult with their faculty advisors when choosing electives.
-The courses from which electives may be selected are specified in the program of study.

-Behavioral Sciences electives: courses in the behavioral sciences disciplines (anthropology, psychology, sociology).
-Listed as Elective Code: BS

-Social Sciences electives: courses included in the social sciences disciplines (economics, geography, government, history, political science) and CJS\ E101, SOC\ E220, and SOC\E222.
-Listed as Elective Code: SS

-Business electives: courses included under the following headings: accounting, business administration, business office technology, computer science, and economics.
-Listed as Elective Code: B

-Fine Arts electives: courses in ART\ (except ART\ E290), DGA\ 283, music, theater (except THR\ E190 and THR\ E290), and creative writing (ENG\ E281).
-Listed as Elective Code: F

-Humanities electives: courses in humanities, literature (except ENG\ E281), philosophy, religion, foreign languages, and American Sign Language.
-Listed as Elective Code: H

-Mathematics electives: any mathematics course (except MAT\ E075 and MAT\ E095).
-Listed as Elective Code: M

-Open electives: courses whose credits can be applied toward graduation, numbered 100 or higher.

-Computer Science electives: any computer science course except CSA\ E106, CSA\ E163, and CSA\ E220.
-Listed as Elective Code: CS

-Science electives: any course listed under biology, chemistry, engineering, natural science, and physics.
+The courses from which electives may be selected are specified in the program of study. - Behavioral Sciences electives: courses in the behavioral sciences disciplines (anthropology, psychology, sociology).
+Listed as Elective Code: BS - Social Sciences electives: courses included in the social sciences disciplines (economics, geography, government, history, political science) and SOC\ E220 and SOC\E222.
+Listed as Elective Code: SS - Business electives: courses included under the following headings: accounting, business administration, business office technology, computer science, and economics.
+Listed as Elective Code: B - Fine Arts electives: courses in ART\ (except ART\ E290), music, theater (except THR\ E190 and THR\ E290), and creative writing (ENG\ E281).
+Listed as Elective Code: F - Humanities electives: courses in humanities, literature (except ENG\ E281), philosophy, religion, foreign languages, and American Sign Language.
+Listed as Elective Code: H - Mathematics electives: any mathematics course (except MAT\ E075 and MAT\ E095).
+Listed as Elective Code: M - Open electives: courses whose credits can be applied toward graduation, numbered 100 or higher. - Computer Science electives: any computer science course except CSA\ E106, CSA\ E163, and CSA\ E220.
+Listed as Elective Code: CS - Science electives: any course listed under biology, chemistry, engineering, natural science, and physics.
 Students planning to transfer should give serious attention to selecting a science elective with a laboratory.
 Listed as Elective Code: S

-Transfer Options @ HCC
+TRANSFER OPTIONS @ HCC